 SCALING A COMMAND LINE APPLICATION WITH AZURE WEBJOBS

 When I want to do something simple - like resize some images - I'll either write a script or a small .NET application.
-Things do get complex though when you want to take something simple and do it times.
+Things do get complex though when you want to take something simple and do it n times.
 Scaling a command line app to the cloud often involves a lot of yak shaving.

 Let's say I want to take this function that works fine at the command line and run it in the cloud at scale.